-This delicious and luscious Vietnamese Frittata features eggs, ground pork, onion, and basil.
+This delicious and luscious ground pork frittata features eggs, pork, onion, and basil with Vietnamese-inspired flavors.
 The minute it comes out of the oven, you will marvel at how good it smells.

 Traditional Vietnamese Frittata (Trung ran thit)

-I can say with confidence that almost every family in Vietnam eats frittata once a week.
-Traditional Vietnamese Frittata usually contains eggs, ground pork, and aromatics such as shallots, scallions, and chives.
+Almost every family in Vietnam eats frittata once a week.
+Traditional Vietnamese frittata usually contains eggs, ground pork, and aromatics such as shallots and scallions.
 We beat the eggs, then add all other ingredients and mix well.
 After that, we pour the egg mixture into a pan, cook until the bottom is golden brown and then flip it, cook the other side until golden brown and the meat inside is fully cooked.
-It only takes 5-10 minutes to cook at medium-high heat depending on the thickness of the frittata and how much meat is in the dish.
+It only takes 5-10 minutes to cook depending on the thickness of the frittata and how much meat is in the dish.

-What I’m introducing to you today is a modern version of Vietnamese Frittata with my own twist.
-I absolutely love the traditional version, and it was always one of my most favorite dishes as a kid.
-However, I find that the traditional method yields a frittata with a somewhat dry and dense texture.
-Adding liquid, either water or milk, improves the texture a little but I wasn’t totally satisfied.
+What I’m introducing to you today is a modern version with my own twist.
+I absolutely love the traditional version, however, I find that the traditional method can result in a frittata with a somewhat dry and dense texture.
 Besides, flipping the traditional frittata can be tricky, especially if there are a lot of add-ins.
 The question “how to improve and elevate it” keeps lingering in my head.

-I recently watched a Japanese cooking animation (anime).
-One of the characters in the animation is from a family that owns an Italian restaurant.
-He made a salad dish containing frittata during one exam at his cooking school.
+I recently watched a Japanese cooking animation (anime), and one of the characters made a salad dish containing frittata during an exam at his cooking school.
 I know this may sound silly, but I had a light bulb moment when I watched it.
 The cooking method of Italian frittata could be the answer to my question!

 You should fully cook the onion and ground pork to release excess moisture before adding the eggs.
 You will also render fat from the pork when doing this.
-I always transfer the cooked pork and onion mixture to a plate lined with paper towel and remove excess fat from the cooking pan.
+I always transfer the cooked pork and onion mixture to a plate lined with paper towel and remove excess fat from my cast iron pan.

-You only need to use one pan in this recipe, and the pan should be oven-safe.
+You only need to use one pan in this pork frittata recipe, and the pan should be oven-safe.
 I always use my Lodge cast iron skillet to cook this dish.
-Detailed instructions are in the recipe card below.
+Detailed list of ingredients and instructions are in the recipe card below.

 Another tasty recipe that may help you use up eggs and ground pork in the refrigerator is this Egg Meatloaf (Cha Trung).